94aharris/BrainExt/Python/PythonBasics.md

 ## Classes ##

+**Note:** if you get "[takes 1 positional argument but 2 were given"](https://careerkarma.com/blog/python-takes-one-positional-argument-but-two-were-given/) often raised when you try to pass an argument through a method in a class without adding self as an argument

 - Pros
   - Provide Inheritance
   - Provide Composition
   - Multiple instances
   - customization via inheritance
   - Operator overloading

+- Methods
+  - Made sure you have self as an input or you'll get an error

 ```python
 class Dog: